opensafely/documentation/docs/codelist_creation.md

 1. Search [codelists.opensafely.org](https://codelists.opensafely.org) for codelists that meet or nearly meet your requirements and make sure that one doesn't already exist
 2. Create a new issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)
-3. Use the issue to discuss and agree the final codelist
+3. Decide your key terms to search for codes.
+Good source of key words might be a previous codelist, clinicians or experts in the field and previous research papers
+4. Search for your terms in the Codelist Builder and add/remove codelists to end up with a list.
+5. Download this list as a CSV, convert to Excel and upload to the Github issue.
+6. Discuss as a group in the issue your decisions, and the reason for including or excluding different codes.
+Finalise a list as a group (i.e. at least 2).
+Detailed reasons are helpful in this issue for referencing in the future.
-4. Once agreed, obtain sign-off
+7. Once agreed, obtain sign-off
-5. Add the codelist to [codelists.opensafely.org](https://codelists.opensafely.org)
+8. Add the codelist to [codelists.opensafely.org](https://codelists.opensafely.org), summarise your discussion briefly, and reference the issue on the website for more details.
+This will initially be a draft.
+When ready, publish it.
-6. Close the issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)
+9. Close the issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)
-7. Import the codelist for use in your study definition
+10. Import the codelist for use in your study definition

 ## Create a new issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)